-When we set out to try and significantly reduce plastic waste, I made some small drawstring bags for carrying treats on dog walks without messing up pockets with loose treats and crumbs.
+When we set out to try and significantly reduce plastic waste, I made some small drawstring bags for carrying treats on dog walks.
+They’re perfect for carrying treats without messing up my pockets with loose treats and crumbs.
 They’ve been used every single day since (often several times a day).
-After over three years of use, wear, and regular washing, they were coming apart and due for replacing.
-I love to create but I also like practicality and purpose.
+After over three years of use, wear, and regular washing, they were starting to wear out and needed replacing.
+I love to create, but I also like practicality and purpose.
 I consider using something so much it’s well worn out as a small victory for creative utility.
 And a great excuse to re-make new and improved versions of useful old favourites.

 Changing the Treat Bag Design

-I loved our old treat bags, but there are a few pitfalls with fabric.
+I loved our old dog treat bags, but there are a few pitfalls with fabric.
 One of the things I disliked was ending up with soggy treats and mushy crumbs if my pockets happened to get soaked during wet weather.
 Ahhh… Life in New Zealand!
 I added a waterproof liner to some of my replacement pocket treat bags and they’re quickly become my favourites.
-I also changed the seams to suit the lined bags.
+I also changed the seams.

 The other change was omitting the drawstrings.
-I didn’t use them (lazy) when using the bags for pocket treats.
-I just roll or fold the top for quick and easy access, especially when juggling leashes.
+I didn’t use them when using the bags for pocket treats, so why bother.
+Lazy?
+Efficient?
+Both?
+I just roll or fold the top of the bag for quick and easy access, especially when juggling leashes.
 They always stayed secure in the bag squeezed inside my pockets anyways.
 Omitting the drawstring sleeves means very easy sewing, less materials, and the bags are tailored to the way I use them.
-If I was making these as a gift or for a different purpose, I’d still include drawstrings for extra versatility.
+If I was making these as a gift or for a different purpose, I might still include drawstrings for extra versatility.

 Making Dog Treat Bags with Waterproof Liners